nextflow-io/nextflow/docs/operator.md

     }
 ```

-An optional {ref}`closure <script-closure>` can be used to transform each text chunk produced by the operator.
+An optional [closure ](script-closure) can be used to transform each text chunk produced by the operator.
 The following example shows how to split text files into chunks of 10 lines and transform them to uppercase letters:

 ```groovy
 Channel